-The site will have one main accessway which will be utilised based on specific earthworks operation on site.
-This entrance will be the primary site entrance and will be utilised during construction and is located at Station Road.
+These entrances will be the primary site entrance and will be utilised during construction.
 It is expected that these site accesses will be fenced off and monitored by the contractor.
 Only authorised personnel and nominated visitors can enter the construction site.
 This also includes ingress for emergency vehicles as dictated by signage at the site entrance.

-The Bulk earthworks operation will require multiple haul roads for transporting the cut and fill material.
+The minor earthworks operations will require a single haul road for imported fill material.
 The access track and haul road have the following features.

-- The track will be a metal road approximately 3m to 5m wide with drainage swales beside the road formations as required, which will act as a cut-off to divert runoff. - Upon completion of site work, the track will be removed. - A stabilised construction entrance with a wheel wash facility will be installed at these access points.
+- The track will be a metal road 4m wide with drainage swales beside the road formations as required, which will act as a cut-off to divert runoff. - A stabilised construction entrance with a wheel wash facility will be installed at these access points.